-Part 1 of this document, the Character Appraisal, has identified the special positive qualities of Clifton Place/Grotto Gardens Conservation Area which make the conservation area unique.
-Part 2 of this document, the Management Plan, builds upon the positive features and addresses the negative features which have been identified to provide a series of recommendations for improvement and change.
+Part 1 of this document, the Character Appraisal, has identified the special positive qualities of the proposed Grotto Hill Conservation Area which make the conservation area unique.
+Part 2 of this document, the Management Plan, builds upon the positive features and addresses the negative features which have been identified to provide a series of recommendations for improvement and change, most of which are the responsibility of Thanet District Council or Kent County Council.

 The involvement and approval of the local community in the formulation and delivery of these documents helps to strengthen their status and will hopefully mean that the various actions identified in the Management Plan will have greater impact and longevity.
-For Grotto Hill, this will be achieved through the current eight week public consultation exercise.
-A Public Consultations Report will then be prepared (copies will be made available on request from the District Council), Any necessary amendments will be made before the final version of the document is completed.
+For Grotto Hill, this has been achieved through the current six week public consultation exercise.
+Any necessary amendments will be made before the final version of the document is completed.
 The document will be adopted by the Council as a 'material' document for development control purposes.